Inspection outcome: Standards met

 Principle 2.
 Staff

 The pharmacy’s team members work together to manage the day‐to‐day workload within the pharmacy.
 They know how to raise a concern if they have one.
 They are suitably trained for the roles they undertake.
-But they don't receive ongoing structured training which could mean their learning and development needs are not always being addressed.
+But they do not receive ongoing structured training which could mean their learning and development needs are not always being addressed.

 Principle 3.
 Premises